paulyc/CodingCommandments/README.md

 should'st thy servers crasheth, and burn'th in the Lake of Fire, yea, justly as Holy Retribution for the Sins of thy Management and the frequency of their Collaborations with the Beast!
 * Thou shalt not #undef.
-Follow the way of the wise authors of GCC who included no equivalent command line argument
+Follow the way of the wise authors of GCC who included no equivalent command line flag.